Ankle Sprains: Avoiding the Route to Chronic Pain

 Grade 1 Tear (Mild):

-Initial: 2 times per week
+Initial: 2 times per week or 1 30-minute session per week

-Duration: 1-2 weeks, transitioning to home exercises and self-management
+Duration: 1-2 weeks, transitioning to self-managed care

 Grade 2 Tear (Moderate):

-Duration: 2-4 weeks, then tapering off as symptoms improve and home exercises progress
+Duration: 2-4 weeks, tapering as symptoms improve

 Surgical Cases